The AstraZeneca Protein and Peptide Science Award

 - Please do not submit any additional information or references as these will not be considered

-Please note, the PPSG reserves the right to rescind any prize if there are reasonable grounds to do so.
-All nominators/nominees will be asked to confirm that to the best of their knowledge, there is no impediment, relating to professional conduct, to their nominee receiving this prize.
-All prize winners will be asked to sign the RSC’s Code of Conduct Declaration for Recognition.
+The PPSG reserves the right to rescind any prize if there are reasonable grounds to do so.
+Nominators and nominees must confirm, to the best of their knowledge, that there are no professional conduct issues preventing the nominee from receiving the prize.
+All prize winners will also be required to sign the RSC’s Code of Conduct Declaration for Recognition.

 Our selection committee will base their evaluations on the overall quality of relevant contributions and achievements by nominees, in relation to the selection criteria listed below.